Sourav159/Cloud-application-development/README.md

-The Task Allocation Service is a set of WCF (Windows Communication Foundation) services that provide task allocations based on either a Greedy or a Heuristic algorithm.
+The Task Allocation Service is a set of WCF (Windows Communication Foundation) services that provide task allocations based on either a Greedy or a Heuristic algorithm connected to an Amazon Web Services (AWS) architecture.
 The service allows clients to request task allocations for a given configuration and deadline.
 This README provides an overview of the project structure and usage.

 Introduction:
 The service is implemented using WCF and includes two algorithms for task allocation: Greedy Algorithm and Heuristic Algorithm.
 Both algorithms aim to allocate tasks to processors while considering various constraints such as runtime, energy, and communication speed.